Lyzder/P3FES-Trainer-Eclipse/README.md

   1. Open the game through PCSX2
   2. Start the game either by choosing new game or loading a save file
   3. Open P3FES Trainer
   4. To confirm a choice from a drop down menu, either press enter or click the option.
-Clossing the menu any other way WON'T affect the game
+Closing the menu any other way WON'T affect the game